microsoft/moaw/workshops/advanced-aks/workshop.md

 - Deploy and manage multiple AKS clusters
 - Develop secure applications using Workload Identity on AKS
 - Monitor AKS clusters using Azure Managed Prometheus and Grafana
-- Manage cluster updates and maintenance.
+- Manage cluster updates and maintenance
-- Manage costs with AKS Cost Analysis.
+- Manage costs with AKS Cost Analysis

 ---